 Durable but lightweight materials have appealed to bicycle builders since the beginning of bicycle time.
 From steel alloys to aluminum alloys to carbon composites, the nexus of these two build qualities is something of a holy grail among materials engineers.

-That’s because durable and lightweight translates to fast and expensive in most every language worldwide.
+That’s because durable and lightweight translate to fast and expensive in most every language worldwide.
 Just ask the good people over at Stronglight, who have known this since at least 1933 when parent company Haubtmann merged with Verrot et Perrin, the original trademark holder of that clever name.

 The 1930s was a breakout decade for the aluminum industry and cycling’s place within it.
-The popularization of “Duralumin” helped revolutionize the way bicycles and their components were manufactured, thus significantly influencing their design and ultimately their utility.
+The popularization of “Duralumin” helped revolutionize the way bicycles and their components were manufactured, thus significantly influencing their design and utility.

 While some cyclists may believe Duralumin is of mid-century French origins – both because it was adopted broadly by people then and there, and because it sounds like a French word – Duralumin was originally a trade name established by German metallurgist Alfred Wilm at a company named Dürener Metallwerke AG in 1909, some six years after is was initially developed.

 Wilm found that after quenching, an aluminum alloy containing 3% – 4% copper, .5% – 1% manganese and .5% – 1% magnesium would slowly harden when left at room temperature for several days.
 The resulting age hardened aluminum alloy represented a step-change forward for the cycling industry, which rode the material and its significantly improved strength-to-weight ratio to decades of commercial success.